Carson Wentz Says Goodbye To Eagles, Welcomes Fresh Start With Indianapolis Colts

 As for saying goodbye to Philadelphia, Wentz was reflective.

 “I know for five years I gave everything I had,” he said.
-“It didn’t go the way we all desired it would go, but I poured my heart and soul into it for five years.”MORE NEWS: Stimulus Check Update: Economic Impact Payments Are On The Way
+“It didn’t go the way we all desired it would go, but I poured my heart and soul into it for five years.”MORE NEWS: Rodney Hargrove Shot To Death Outside Curran-Fromhold Correctional Facility In Holmesburg 1 Hour After His Release

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)